dtak/demo_tex_project_with_overleaf/README.md

 Example link: `https://git.overleaf.com/12112063hyqwrddhndqq`

-* (2) Clone the overleaf remote repo on your laptop, named as "overleaf"
+### (2) Clone the overleaf remote repo on your laptop

+First, clone the repo into a folder of your choice on your local machine:
 ```
 cd /path/to/your/repos/
 git clone https://git.overleaf.com/12112063hyqwrddhndqq
 ```

-Rename your local repo to something useful
+Rename your local repo to something useful:
 ```
 mv 12112063hyqwrddhndqq demo_tex_project_with_overleaf
 cd demo_tex_project_with_overleaf/